the0neWhoKnocks/scaffold/static/README.md

 In order to get around such scenarios, Docker is utilized with `nginx-proxy` to wire up a vhost.
 A certificate is created that points to the vhost domain to get around top-level certs or proxies that are wired up to `localhost`/`127.0.0.1`.

-On OSX you may run into an issue where you've added a cert, needed to add update or create a new cert, but your Browser is still referencing the old cert.
+On OSX you may run into an issue where you've added a cert, needed to add, update, or create a new cert, but your Browser is still referencing the old cert.
 A restart may resolve that issue, but if you don't want to restart, you can just update your vhost entry and create/add a new cert.

+On Windows (via WSL), you'll need to run the below script with Admin privileges.
+Otherwise the Windows `hosts` file won't get updated.

 ```sh
 ./bin/gen-certs.sh -v "app.local" -c "Local App"